 The body in burial #4 was interred in a coffin with “JB-55” spelled in brass tacks on the lid.
 The bones belonged to a male between 50 and 55 years old who died in the early to mid-1800’s.
 J.B.’s skull and femora had been rearranged in a “skull and crossbones” on top of his ribs.
 Sledzik and Bellantoni also found lesions in the ribs, consistent with a chronic pulmonary infection like tuberculosis.

 On May 30, 1854 The Brooklyn Daily Eagle reported on a “strange superstition” found in the Norwich Courier.
 Horace Ray of Griswold, CT had three sons.
 Horace died of consumption around 1846, followed by two of his sons soon after.
-When the third boy was diagnosed with tuberculosis, friends and family of his two dead brothers broke into their cemetery in Jewett City, exhumed their bodies, and burned their remains.
+When the third boy was diagnosed with tuberculosis, his two dead brothers, Lemuel and Elisha, were exhumed their bodies and their remains were burned.

 “The Norwich, Conn., Courier relates a strange and almost incredible tale of superstition recently enacted in Jewett City, in that vicinity.
 About six years ago, Horace Ray, of Griswold, died of consumption.
 Since that time two of his children, grown up people, have died of the same disease, that last one dying some years since.
 Not long ago the same fatal disease seized upon another son, whereupon it was determined to exhume the bodies of the two brothers already dead, and burn them because the dead were supposed to feed upon the living; and so long as the dead body remained in a state of decomposition, either wholly or in part, surviving members of the family must continue to furnish the sustenance on which that dead body fed.
 Acting under the influence of this strange and blind superstition, the family and friends of the deceased proceeded to the burial ground at Jewett City on the 8th inst., dug up the dead bodies of the deceased brothers, and burned them on the spot.
 It seems impossible to believe that such dark ignorance and folly could exist in the middle of the 19th century, and in a state calling itself enlightened and Christian.”